Textiles Summer Session 7

 Felt: Fiber in the Round

 This workshop will be a thorough introduction to the tools, processes, and possibilities of needle felting.
 Students will learn to manipulate wool into free-standing, solid felt sculptures using barbed felting needles to coax loose fibers into sophisticated shapes.
 We’ll explore solid and hollow form-building, armatures, and adding mixed-media.
 Felting particularly lends itself to representing organic forms, and students are welcome to bring source material.
 This innovative use of a humble, inexpensive material is bound to energize your art-making.
 Note: feltmaking involves repetitive and vigorous hand and arm movement.
 All levels.
-NOTE: Textiles workshops are taught in walk-up studios accessible by a stair lift.
-Code 07TA
+Third-floor textiles studio.

 Studio artist; teaching: Arrowmont (TN), Yuma Symposium (AZ), California College of the Arts; recent exhibitions: Jack Fischer (San Francisco), de Saisset Museum (CA); collections: Triton Museum (CA), National Centre for Craft & Design (UK).